Alexandra DeWitt: After death

 In Kyle's first encounter with Hal Jordan as Parallax, Hal offers to resurrect Alex as part of his plan to recreate the universe, but Kyle rejects the offer.
 When Kyle moves to New York and joins the Titans, he falls asleep while watching the monitors and his ring makes a projection of Alex.
 Later, when the demon Neron attacks, he attempts to entice Kyle by offering to resurrect Alex.
 Kyle, having already rejected the same offer from Hal, similarly refuses Neron's offer.
-Finally, in a Green Lantern Annual, Kyle and Hal relive each other's lives, causing Kyle's spirit to be in Hal's body during his early days as Green Lantern, while Hal's spirit is occupying Kyle's body during the time in which Alex is still his girlfriend.
+In a Green Lantern Annual, Kyle and Hal relive each other's lives, causing Kyle to be in Hal's body during his early days as Green Lantern, while Hal is in Kyle's body during the time in which Alex is still his girlfriend.
 Major Force attacks Alex, but Hal is able to prevent him from killing her.
-However, when Kyle and Hal's souls are eventually returned to their respective bodies and they are back in the present, Alex is once again deceased.
+When Kyle and Hal are returned to their respective bodies and return to the present, Alex is once again deceased.

+Alex as a Green Lantern, as depicted on the cover to Green Lantern and Green Lantern #1, part of the story arc "Green Lantern: Circle of Fire".

 A different version of Alex appears in the story arc "Green Lantern: Circle of Fire", where Kyle summons six different versions of Green Lantern to help him fight the villain Oblivion.
-One of these Green Lanterns is Alexandra DeWitt, who was believed to be from an alternate reality where she rather than Kyle acquired the ring, but she was later revealed to be a sentient construct of Kyle's ring representing Kyle's positive aspect for love.
+One of these Green Lanterns is Alexandra DeWitt, who was believed to be from an alternate reality where she, rather than Kyle, acquired a Green Lantern ring.
+She is later revealed to be a sentient construct of Kyle's ring representing Kyle's positive aspect for love.

-The cover to Green Lantern and Green Lantern #1, part of the story arc "Green Lantern: Circle of Fire".

-Another version of Alex appeared by Ion #3, as one of the projections made from Mogo's power and Kyle's own subconscious.
+Another version of Alex appears by Ion #3 as one of the projections made from Mogo's power and Kyle's subconscious.

 Jade, another of Kyle's deceased loves, and reanimated as an undead Black Lantern, created a black energy construct crafted in an image of Alex from her black ring to torment Kyle.
 Alex's remains become a Black Lantern later, trapping Kyle inside a black energy construct of a refrigerator before using her powers to take control of his body, transforming him into a facsimile of Major Force, and forcing him to relive the moments of her death.
 She tries to mentally break Kyle by saying that, since Force attacked her because of him, he essentially killed her himself.
 After what happened with Jade, Kyle does not fall prey to the same manipulation.
 With the help of the Indigo Tribesman Munk, he destroys her after saying goodbye.